+For graduate students and postdocs.
 The CGA (CIRES Graduate Association) was created in the fall of 2008 to provide a connection to the graduate students who come from the various academic units to do research in CIRES, in a supportive, unified environment.
 In 2013, the CGA expanded to include postdoctoral researchers at CIRES, in order provide a mechanism for ingratiation into the CIRES community, and to facilitate a mentoring environment within the CGA community.
 All graduate and postdoctoral researchers who are advised or hosted by a CIRES Fellow or researcher, or serve as a research assistant for one of the CIRES research units, are welcome into the CGA.
 The CGA sponsors a range of activities from academic to social, focusing on building collaboration among junior researchers, fostering interdisciplinary discourse, and honing science communication skills.
 The CGA also supports the CIRES Graduate Student Travel Award, the Graduate Student Research Award Program, maintains a Career Opportunities Board, and hosts a series of events to support the development of ancillary career skills.

 The CIRES Graduate Association administers the CIRES Graduate Student Travel Award program to help CIRES graduate students attend scientific conferences.
 Individual awards, $750 for domestic travel or $1500 for international travel, will be granted twice during the academic year.
 An all-institute call for applications is sent annually in July and December.
 Winners are notified in August and January.

 Eligibility: CIRES graduate students who are advised by a CIRES Fellow, or working as a CIRES Graduate Research Assistant, or on fellowship through CIRES or the CU Boulder Graduate School.
 Only currently enrolled CIRES graduate students in good academic standing are eligible.